ent-tbm/entgvsd1/sphinx/source/index.rst

 Overview
 ========

 *EntGVSD* is the code to generate the Ent Global Vegetation Structure Data set v1.1.
-The program is designed so that it can be run "once", to generate vegetation input files for ModelE.
+The code is designed so that it can be run "once", to generate vegetation input files for ModelE.
+Further documemtation is provided on how to run the various programs for each step of the data processing separately.

 .. toctree::